Cauliflower & Tofu Curry

 - Chopped fresh cilantro

 - In a 6-qt. stockpot, heat oil over medium-high heat.
-Add carrots and onion; cook and stir 4-5 minutes or until onion is tender.
+Add carrots and onion; cook and stir until onion is tender, 4-5 minutes.
 Stir in seasonings.

 - Add cauliflower, tomatoes, tofu and broth; bring to a boil.
 Reduce heat; simmer, covered, 10 minutes.
 Stir in garbanzo beans, coconut milk and peas; return to a boil.
-Reduce heat to medium; cook, uncovered, 5-7 minutes or until slightly thickened and cauliflower is tender, stirring occasionally.
+Reduce heat to medium; cook, uncovered, stirring occasionally, until slightly thickened and cauliflower is tender, 5-7 minutes.

 - Serve with rice.
 Sprinkle with cilantro.